poepperl/rdfier/docu/source/2_instructions.md

 Note: Make sure that the constants changed here are set back to the previous value.
 For even more robust results, higher values can of course be used, whereby especially the choice of `self.MEAN_LOOPS` has a significant impact on the runtime.

+Besides the simple output of the runtimes, UnCo also generates the rankings described there.
+To set the tolerance range of same ranks, in `src/benchmark/benchmark.py` line 276 the value of `tolerance` must be edited.
+By default, this is set to 0.05, i.e. 5%.

 ### Section 4.2.1 Comparison with respect to AFE
 In this section, a benchmark test was run on the unprocessed version of the AFE dataset.
 The following parameters were used when running UnCo: